JanielDary/ImmoralFiber/README.md

 # Immoral Fiber

 This repository contains two new offensive techniques using Windows Fibers:
-  - PoisonFiber (A remote enumeration & Fiber injection capability POC tool)
+  - PoisonFiber (The first remote enumeration & Fiber injection capability POC tool)
   - PhantomThread (An evolved callstack-masking implementation)

 It also contains an example test program that makes use of Windows Fibers which can be used to inject into with PoisonFiber: